 We had a goal in mind when we built our crawler, we really wanted to help small agencies and consultants to do amazing technical SEO work, at scale, without it costing hundreds or thousands of dollars a month.

 We actually spent 3 months building the product as a cloud crawler, before realising there would be no way to keep the product reasonably priced.

 The reason cloud crawlers are expensive is because crawling websites produces a LOT of data.
-Sitebulb can have up to 300 columns of data for any one URL.
+Sitebulb stores over 300 pieces of data for any one URL.
 Say you've crawled a site with 100,000 URLs... you're talking 30 million fields of data.
 And that's just for URL data, for a site with 100 links on each page, you could have another 10 million links, all of which needs storing - perhaps indefinitely - on your cloud architecture.
 That's a lot of bytes right there.